Internships at the Owens

 Mount Allison University is committed to diversity and inclusion.
 We encourage applications from members of racialized communities, Indigenous people, disabled people, and members of all sexual and gender identities.
 We seek candidates with qualifications and knowledge to contribute specifically to the further diversification of our campus community.
 While the Owens Art Gallery is partially accessible, Colville House is not accessible.

-Information Desk Student Assistant
+Information Desk Student Assistants

 Student Assistants are the first point of contact for all visitors to the Owens and represent the Gallery with warmth, enthusiasm, and genuine interest in connecting people with art.
 This position requires a welcoming approach, flexibility, and attention to detail.
 Ideally, the applicant will be a returning student who has experience working with the public.